Free personalized radio that

 Heart was on hiatus by the late '90s, as the Wilson sisters concentrated on the Lovemongers, issuing a pair of albums: 1997's Whirlygig and 1998's Here Is Christmas.
 But Heart wasn't completely silent: they were the subject of one of the better episodes of VH1's Behind the Music; a pair of best-of sets were issued (1998's Greatest Hits covered their early classics, while their later years were spotlighted on 2000's Greatest Hits: 1985-1995), and their music continued to pop up in movie soundtracks (2000's The Virgin Suicides, among others).
 In 1999, Nancy released her first solo album, Live at McCabe's Guitar Shop, and a year later penned the score to her husband Cameron Crowe's hit motion picture Almost Famous, while Ann continued to play with others -- in the summer of 2001, she participated in the A Walk Down Abbey Road: A Tribute to the Beatles tour, which also featured Todd Rundgren, John Entwistle (the Who), and Alan Parsons (the Alan Parsons Project).
 Heart returned to active recording for Jupiters Darling, released on Sovereign Artists in 2004, and issued Dreamboat Annie Live (a live performance of tracks from the band's debut album, recorded in Los Angeles in 2007) three years later.
 Red Velvet Car, an all-new collection of original material, was released in August 2010.

 Heart picked up the pace in 2012.
-In June, Legacy released the retrospective box set, Strange Euphoria.
-In September, the Wilson sisters' became authors with the publication of their memoir, Kicking and Dreaming: A Story of Heart, Soul, and Rock & Roll.
+In June, Legacy released the retrospective box set Strange Euphoria.
+In September, the Wilson sisters became authors with the publication of their memoir, Kicking and Dreaming: A Story of Heart, Soul, and Rock & Roll.
 Capping off the year was Fanatic, a collection of all-new studio material that appeared in October.
-A seasonal Christmas album, Home for the Holidays, appeared in 2014. ~ Jason Ankeny & Greg Prato
+A seasonal Christmas album, Home for the Holidays, appeared in 2014.
+The Wilson sisters and a host of collaborators completed the recording of a new album in early 2016.
+Entitled Beautiful Broken (for a bonus cut from Fanatic), the album included ten tracks that balanced new material and re-recordings of songs that originally appeared on albums between 1980-1984 -- the band felt they weren't captured correctly the first time.
+The set also featured a guest appearance from Metallica's James Hetfield on the title cut.
+Beautiful Broken was released by Concord in July. ~ Jason Ankeny & Greg Prato

 Track List: Fanatic Live From Caesars Colosseum